-During discovery, the parties request and exchange information and key facts.
-Interrogatories, as well as depositions, form the majority of the discovery process.
+During discovery, the parties request and exchange information and documents.
+Interrogatories and depositions form the bulk of the discovery process.
 Unlike many legal documents, interrogatories do not need to be filed with the court.
 They're sent back and forth from one party to another.

-There is a limit on the number of interrogatories that each person in a lawsuit can propound on (send to) the other parties.
-For federal courts, there is a limit of 25.
-However, for state cases, the allowed number of interrogatories varies, so check your state's civil procedure rules.
+For civil lawsuits in state court, the allowable number of interrogatories varies, so check your state's civil procedure rules or ask your personal injury lawyer.
 If you reach the limit, you have the option of requesting court permission to send more interrogatories.

 The federal rules require that a party must respond to interrogatories within 30 days.
 Most states follow the 30-day rule as well.

 The federal rules, as well as state rules, require that the person answering the interrogatories sign and make an oath affirming the truthfulness of the answers.
 Some states require that interrogatory responses be signed in the presence of a notary public.

 Interrogatories aren't usually written in typical question form, using a question mark, i.e. "Do you employ security staff?"
 Instead, wording such as: "State whether you employ security staff, and if so, describe their positions in detail" is often used.
 This leaves room for a more open-ended response, rather than a simple "yes" or "no".

 In most states, "form" interrogatories can be utilized in a civil lawsuit, but this isn't usually a great strategy in personal injury cases, which can be very fact-specific.
 It's generally a better tactic to draft interrogatories that are geared toward the specific information you want to learn.